Mon July 25, 2011

 Mayor and City Council Members Propose Plastic Bag Ban

-Austin Mayor Lee Leffingwell and Council Members Mike Martinez and Chris Riley announced a proposal Monday morning to phase out free plastic bags at retail stores.
+Austin Mayor Lee Leffingwell and Council Members Mike Martinez and Chris Riley announced a proposal this morning to phase out free plastic bags at retail stores.

 They criticized plastic bags for littering rivers and streams, harming wildlife and too often ending up in landfills.
-Consumers who reuse the bags to carry their lunches and pick up after their pets disagree.
-At a news conference Monday morning, Mayor Leffingwell acknowledged it’s going to take some convincing to get people to change their habits.
+Consumers who reuse the bags to carry their lunches to picking up after their pets disagree.
+At a news conference this morning, Mayor Leffingwell acknowledged it’s going to take some convincing to get people to change their habits.

 “To a great degree, it’s going to depend on changing hearts and minds around the city, people believing this is the right thing to do,” Leffingwell said.
 “This is Austin.
 I think they will.”

 There would be some exceptions.
-Plastic bags would be allowed for things such as raw meat and newspaper deliveries.
-City officials say Austinites use about 260 million plastic bags a year, costing the city $850,000 a year in collection, litter management and landfill costs.
+Plastic bags would be allowed for things, such as raw meat and newspaper deliveries.
+City officials says Austinites use about 260 million plastic bags a year, costing the city $850,000 a year in collection, litter management, and landfill costs.

 Stacy Guidry, with Texas Campaign for the environment, supports the ban.
 But she hopes people don’t opt for paper instead.

 “Reusable bags are the best way to go,” Guidry said.
 “The paper bags actually use more natural resources and have even a bigger carbon footprint and take up even more landfill space, whenever they’re not disposed of properly in the recycling systems than plastic bags”

 The Texas Retailers Association is trying to stop a plastic bag ban, saying voluntary efforts are effective.
 President Ronnie Volkening said Austin retailers are making progress in getting more people to recycle.
 He pointed to the results of a pilot program in Austin in 2008 and 2009.